Hawaii Writing Project (HWP)

 Dr. Stephanie Buelow

-*Participants are only required to pay an Outreach College fee of $142 (vs. $3,900!) thanks to generous funding from the COE and Pacific Literacy Consortium.
+*Participants are only required to pay the administrative Outreach College fee of approximately $140 (vs. $3000) thanks to a partnership with the COE and Pacific Literacy Consortium.
 If the administrative fee cost is a challenge, please contact us.

 HIDOE teachers are eligible to enroll in EDCS 604 for reclassification credits, pending principal approval.
 See guidelines here